 All employees are provided Summary Plan Description booklets and other materials as required by law.
-You may obtain additional information regarding the Plan through the Accounting Department.
+You may obtain additional information regarding the Plan through Human Resources.

 4.10.
-Consolidated Omnibus Budget Reconciliation Act (COBRA)
+CONSOLIDATED OMNIBUS BUDGET RECONCILIATION ACT (COBRA)

 COBRA requires that most employers sponsoring group health plans offer employees and their families the opportunity for a temporary extension of health coverage (called "continuation coverage") at group rates in certain instances where coverage under the plan would otherwise end.
 This notice is intended to inform you, in a summary fashion, of your rights and obligations under the continuation coverage provisions of the law.